pism/pism/examples/jako/README.md

 Creating a regional model
 -------------

-First we extract a drainage basin mask from the surface elevation data in `gr1km.nc`.
-The idea is that the outline of the flow we want to model can be determined by the gradient flow from the surface elevation.
-Then within the masked drainage basin we will apply all physics in the PISM model which we run below.
-But outside the masked basin we apply simplified models or precomputed whole ice sheet results as boundary conditions.
+We are going to extract a drainage basin mask from the surface elevation data in `gr1km.nc`.
+The outline of the outlet glacier we want to model can be determined by the gradient flow from the surface elevation.
+Then within the masked drainage basin we will apply all physics in the PISM model which we run below, while outside this basin we will apply simplified models or use precomputed whole ice sheet results as boundary conditions.

 So we use `pism_regional.py` on `gr1km.nc`.
 This opens a graphical user interface (GUI) which allows you to select a small rectangle around the flux gate or